comptoolsres/comptoolsres.github.io/py4e_reading_notes_1.md

 But that means the script will always be run with `/usr/bin/python` even if that isn't the Python you want or Python isn't installed there.

-So use:
+Instead, use:
 ```python
 #!/usr/bin/env python
 ```

-`/usr/bin/env` is a program to look in the environment path and check for `python` in this case.
+`/usr/bin/env` is a program to look in the environment path and check for a command, `python` in this case.
 This is more portable and allows Python to be installed wherever in the user's path.

 ### Ways to use Python